CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### Main Menu Message Placeholders
-These placeholders translate to the `&MAINMENU&` Global Placeholder in `Presence Settings` menu within the Config Gui.
+These placeholders translate to the `&MAINMENU&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

 You can configure using these Sub-Placeholders within the `Status Messages->Main Menu Message` setting.